-Maybe most people think of summer sun and cruising along with the windows rolled down when they think “camper van vacation.”
+Most people think of summer sun and cruising along with the windows rolled down when they think “camper van vacation.”
 But what about winter?
-Winter brings quiet campgrounds, and the invitation to curl up inside a cozy space with someone special, the soft secrets of snow setting the scene.
-A winter camper van vacation offers all the comforts of home wherever you want it to be, plus — like with the ProMaster called ‘Vincent Van Go’ — you get everything you need for a snowshoe adventure.
+Winter brings quiet campgrounds, curling up inside a cozy space with someone special, and the soft secrets of snow.
+A snow adventure in a camper van offers all the comforts of home wherever you want it to be.
+Plus — like with the ProMaster called ‘Vincent Van Go’ — you get everything you need for a snowshoe adventure.

 The Best Routes

-If you’re not quite sure where to go or what to do, we are always happy to share ideas with GoCamp renters!
+If you’re not quite sure where to go on your snow adventure in a camper van or what to do, we are always happy to share ideas with GoCamp renters!
 If you’re interested in a snowshoeing retreat near Mt.
 Hood, you can’t do much better than renting a rig like Vinny, with convenient pick-up in Portland, OR.
 Then all you need to do is grab your groceries, and head for the hills!